DexterHuang/CyberCodeOnline/contribution/notes/files/Biofinance8.md

 [A display is showing financial news]

-Today spotlight is on the biohazard accident that hit IntelliCo.
+Today's spotlight is on the biohazard accident that hit IntelliCo.
 Neural Implants Manufacturing Facility in Shangri-La Depot 33 district.

-Police is blaming human error, apparently originating from the company lax safety practices released an airborne nerve agent in the office building.
+Police are blaming human error, apparently originating from the company's lax safety practices.
+As a result of company negligence, an airborne nerve agent was inadvertently released in the office building.

 400 employees are dead, among them the whole research department.
 A serious blow for the rapidly growing company.